-World Population Calls Upon Billionaires To Contribute
+World Calls Upon Billionaires to Contribute

 AMSTERDAM, NETHERLANDS (April 20, 2020) -- In results released today by research agency Glocalities and international advocacy organization Global Citizen, a global survey reveals that 81% of the world population is calling upon billionaires to contribute and help close the financing gap for the Sustainable Development Goals (SDGs) – including healthcare for all.
 Conducted earlier this year in 25 countries among 26,786 people, the survey results are more urgent than ever now that the world is amid the COVID-19 pandemic.